 Control Is Difficult

 It pulls up fairly easily, and in my yard after aggressively pulling it last year, I saw much less this year.
 But there is so much.
 I can think of people I would like to sentence to pulling an acre of oriental lady’s thumb.
 Once it flowers, you need to bag it—the flowers quickly turn to seed.

 Although not tested in SNP, cutting it to the ground before flowering (which happens mid summer, earlier than stilt grass) should slow it, but another cutting may be needed later in the season.

-- Go to the SNP Web site and look for events where you can learn more (and spend time pulling out some invasives)
+- Go to the Shenandoah National Park Calendar and look for events where you can learn more.

 Things You Can Do

 This is somewhat limited.
 Volunteers can pull and cut things.
 On a Park-wide scale, herbicides are probably needed, but volunteers are not allowed to use them.
 NPS does not want everything poisoned.

 Shenandoah National Park has a program, but it is small.
 If NPS had what they need, would there be so many people scraping out waterbars with their AARP cards?
 (The district manager says: YES!)
 There is the Mid-Atlantic Exotic Plant Management program, headed by